droonga/droonga.org/tutorial/plugin-development/handler/index.md

 end
 ~~~

+Note, the behavior of the command is defined as the class `Handler`.
+It is the handler class for the command, and it must inherit a builtin-class `Droonga::Handler`.

 ### Activate the plugin with `catalog.json`

 Update catalog.json to activate this plugin.
 Add `"count-records"` to `"plugins"`.

 ~~~
 (snip)